ISI-apex/sd-flex-char-scripts/README.md

 * `run-multiapp-numactl.sh` - run multiple instances of an application using `numactl` and capture outputs
 * `characterize-sockets-multiapp-numactl.sh` - run multiapp `numactl` applications for different socket counts
 * `run-app-openmpi.sh` - run an application using OpenMPI and capture output
+* `run-app-openmpi-omp.sh` - thin wrapper around `run-app-openmpi.sh` to map ranks by socket (OpenMP can be used within a socket)
 * `characterize-sockets-app-openmpi.sh` - run MPI applications by mapping to different socket counts